 server: allowed_hosts:

 It is recommended that TLS be enabled at all times to ensure the security of communications.
-A valid CA, certificate, and key file can be set in the custom configuration file, within the
+A valid CA, certificate and key file will need to be used in the custom configuration file to use TLS:

 server: tls: cert_file: /opt/itrs/infrastructure-agent/cfg/custom/<FQDN>.pem key_file: /opt/itrs/infrastructure-agent/cfg/custom/<FQDN>.key ca_cert: /opt/itrs/infrastructure-agent/cfg/custom/ca.pem check_client_cert: true tls_enabled: true

 Certificates can be generated using any valid method; however, the simplest way to get started is by using the Opsview Public Key Infrastructure.
 You can follow these steps in PKI to generate both client and server certificates.
 The CA certificate, server certificate and server key should be added to the TLS configuration while client certificates should be added to the hosts listed under

 WarningSetting tls_enabled to false is not recommended as communications will not be secure.

 Once the configuration file has been updated the Agent will need to be restarted to apply the new configuration.
 The old Agent (NRPE or NSClient) should be stopped (and disabled) before starting the Opsview Infrastructure Agent to avoid any interference.

 sudo systemctl restart infrastructure-agent